0

 The enforcement of the Waste Electrical and equipment regulations is administered by the acceptable environmental regulatory authority

-Waste equipment (WEEE) classified into 5 categories:
+Waste electrical and equipment (WEEE) classified into 5 categories:

 Temperature exchange equipmentScreens, monitors and equipment containing screens having a surface greater than 100 cm2LampsLarge equipment (minimum one external dimension greater than 50 cm)Small equipment (no external dimension greater than 50 cm)